 Legal and Tax framework

 Malta merges the line between business and pleasure.
 The strong and liberal legal and tax frameworks have provided the necessary support and protection of the industries without impeding the financial incentives they have to offer.
-Through the Schengen Agreement, serious licensing regimes, various physical and monetary incentives attributed to business, the favourable taxation environment and the proficient and hardworking workforce, it is no wonder that so many international business are relocating their international businesses within our shores.
+Through the Schengen Agreement, serious licensing regimes, various physical and monetary incentives attributed to business.
+Given the favourable taxation environment and the proficient and hardworking workforce, it is no wonder that so many international business are relocating within our shores.

 We provide various services in connection with company formation in Malta.
 Whether assisting with opening a company’s bank account, dealing with issues relating to the employment of expatriate personnel or the provision of registered office and company secretary in Malta.
 Get in touch for a free consultation.